KS171003/Final-Portfolio/README.md

 # Final-Portfolio
-This is my final portfoilio as second year undergraduate in BTECH in case
+This is my final portfoilio as second year undergraduate in BTECH in COMPUTER manjors